UncommonPleb/tldr/pages/linux/paste.md

 The options of paste command are:

-' -d : Specify of a list of delimiters.'
+'Specify of a list of delimiters : -d.'

-' -s : Paste one file at a time instead of in parallel.'
+'Paste one file at a time instead of in parallel : -s.'

-' --version : version information'
+'version information : --version'

-' --help : Help about the paste command.'
+'Help about the paste command : --help.'